joelklabo/XcodeBuildMCP/README.md

    node build/index.js
    ```

-### Configure your MCP client
+#### Configure your MCP client

-To configure your MCP client to use the local XcodeBuildMCP server, add the following configuration:
+To configure your MCP client to use your local XcodeBuildMCP server you can use the following configuration:

 ```json
 {